Vanilla-OS/Vib/docs/articles/en/making-plugin.md

 Plugins that do not define this function are considered deprecated, while they still work, support may be dropped in future releases.

-The function returns the `api.PluginInfo` struct serialised as a json:
+The function returns the `api.PluginInfo` struct serialised as a JSON:

 ```json
 {